Lichtenstein History, Family Crest & Coats of Arms

 The surname Lichtenstein was first found in Franconia, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as they emerged to form alliances with other families within the feudal system.

-Important Dates for the Lichtenstein family
+Early History of the Lichtenstein family

 This web page shows only a small excerpt of our Lichtenstein research.
 Another 237 words (17 lines of text) covering the years 1304, 1402, 1466, 1777, and 1889 are included under the topic Early Lichtenstein History in all our PDF Extended History products and printed products wherever possible.